mumme74/mergeDocx/README.md

 # Merge docx
-This is a simple application to mers docx files to a single docx.
+This is a simple application to merges docx files to a single docx.
 It was requested by a collegue.

 It has also been a learning experience for me as I have never used tkinter before.